JCarter426/KOTOR2-TOMB/README.md

 1. Extract files from the downloaded archive.
 2. Run INSTALL.exe.
-3. Click "Install Mod" and select your game directory (default name SWKotOR2).
+3. Click "Install Mod" and select your game directory.

 # Uninstallation